Fast convergence of empirical barycenters in Alexandrov spaces and the Wasserstein space

 \subsection{Barycenters}

 The barycenter is a natural extension of the notion of expectation on an abstract metric space which we recall next.
-Let $(S,d)$ be a metric space and $\PS$ be the set of (Borel) probability measures $P$ on $S$ such that, for all $b\in S$, For $P\in\PS$, a \emph{barycenter} of $P$ is any $\bs \in \Sp$ such that
+Let $(S,d)$ be a metric space and $\PS$ be the set of (Borel) probability measures $P$ on $S$ such that, the \emph{variance functional} defined by is finite on $S$.
+For $P\in\PS$, a \emph{barycenter} of $P$ is any $\bs \in \Sp$ such that

 Throughout, we always implicitly assume the existence of at least one barycenter.
 The question of existence has been largely addressed in the literature and shown to hold in most reasonable scenarios~\cite{Afs11,Le-Lou17}.